-Editor’s Note: This article was originally posted in August 2010 and has been fully updated for accuracy and comprehensiveness in October 2015.
+Editor’s Note: This article was originally posted in October 2015 and has been fully updated for accuracy and comprehensiveness in June 2018.

 FXS is an RJ11 port that connects internally to an analog office phone or fax machine.
 Think of the S as meaning a station or a cubicle.
 Any FXS port is going to connect to an analog DEVICE and the cable from the port to the device will never leave the building.

-Now, on to FXO Ports
+Now, on to the FXO ports…

+It designates a telephone signaling interface that receives POTS (plain old telephone service).
 Um… ok.
 Let’s put it this way, FXO is a port that will connect a device to an outside telephone line.
 Think “O” for “Outside”.
 Picture an RJ11 wall jack that connects to a box in your basement which is connected to the line from your house to the nearest telephone pole on your street.
-Any RJ11 port on an device that is headed towards that wall jack is an FXO port.
+Any RJ11 port on a device that is headed towards that wall jack is an FXO port.
 It connects your device to the “outside” world or your local area telephone “office”.

 These ports are used to allow you to connect your analog phones to a VoIP system.
 An FXS port helps you connect your analog fax machine to your VoIP phone system; an FXO port enables you to use analog telephone lines with your VoIP phone system.